osmandapp/docs/content/osmand/plugins/trip-recording.md

 - in **Configure map** to select a specific track and display it on the map;

-- with the context menu of the track selected on the map to adjust the appearance, points on the route, view segments, start navigation along it, and/or other options.
+- with the context menu of the track selected on the map to adjust the appearance, to update points on the route, to view segments, to start navigation along the track/segment, and/or other options.

-&nbsp;&nbsp;&nbsp;&nbsp;